 Among the many recent health and wellness trends, there seems to be one key theme connecting them all.
 Nope!
 It’s not money, though the wellness industry is definitely booming.
-It’s becoming self-efficient, self-healing and self-loving.
+It’s becoming self-efficient, self-healing, and self-loving.
+It’s self-help podcasts.

 2020 is the year of self-help.
 This year is all about discovering ways to make mental health treatments accessible to everyone.
 Whether that be through creating your own at-home gym, using AI therapists or dosing up on CBD products, finding a sound mind-body connection wherever and whenever you need seems to be the New Year’s Resolution of brands, businesses and people alike.